ReScience/rescience.github.io/06-platform-instruction.md

 For compiled languages, the important information consists in the platform, the compiler, its version, and the compiler flags.

+We provide below an example for the C language on Unix-like platforms.
+Modify it to suit your project and feel free to contact ReScience via the GitHub issues or Twitter if you need further assistance.

 Platform information:
 ```sh
 uname -mosv